aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 }
 ```

 And that's it!
-We can now use useOptimistic across the component tree, and avoid any uneccessary prop drilling or `"use client"` directives.
+When we add a new joke, it will be added to the list optimistically, and if there's an error, the optimistic state will be rolled back.

 ## Conclusion

 In this blog post, I've shown you how to use useOptimistic across the component tree in Next.js.
-By passing server-fetched data to a provider and using the `useOptimistic()` hook inside it, we don't have to pass any props, and the simplicity of useOptimistic "merging" the client and server state is retained.
+By passing server-fetched data to a provider and using the `useOptimistic()` hook inside it, we can use it across layouts and pages, we don't have to pass any props, and the simplicity of useOptimistic "merging" the client and server state is retained.